Doroliu/Chinatown/README.md

 # Chinatown

 **Demographics & Statistics(HC2)**
-Chinatown is zipcodes are 10002 (eastside) and 10013 (westside).
+Chinatown's zipcodes are 10002 (eastside) and 10013 (westside).
 In 2000, the total population living in Chinatown was 84,840 people.
 There were 14,807 children, 56,648 adults, 13,289 eldery people living in Chinatown.

 The median home value was $957,626 which is higher than the national median of $184,700, and the median rent was $1,454 which is higher than the national median of $949.
 Interestingly enough 89% of their population rented and 11% owned their home.